Address: MohammadTaghi Hajiaghayi

 § Hossein Bateni , 2011 (student at Princeton University that I mentored his Ph.D. thesis entitled ``A Primal-Dual Clustering Technique with Applications in Network Design, now a Researcher at Google Research)

 § Catalin Stefan Tiseanu, 2013 (with Master thesis entitled ``Promised Streaming Problems and Finding Pseudo-Repetitions, now joining Twitter)

 § Marek Cygan (mid Jul, 2011-mid Dec, 2011, now an Assistant Professor at University of Warsaw),

-§ Saeed Alaei (mid Aug, 2011- mid Jan, 2012, now a Post-doc at Cornell University, now a Researcher at Google Research)
+§ Saeed Alaei (mid Aug, 2011- mid Jan, 2012, Post-doc at Cornell University, now a Researcher at Google Research)